-Alt.vfx co-founder and company Director, Takeshi Takada, is the most awarded Executive Producer within the post-production industry in the APAC region.
+Alt.vfx co-founder and company Director, Takeshi Takada, is the one of the most awarded Executive Producers within the post-production industry in the APAC region.
 The company was established in 2011 and has quickly become one of the most respected visual effects studios in the region.
-Alt.vfx is a state-of-the-art post production studio specialising in visual effects and design for film and television, with their work winning many international awards including Cannes Lions, Mobius, Clio, New York Festival and London International awards.
-Based in Brisbane with a studio in Sydney, Alt has further plans for expansion in various destinations, capitalising on the kind of global work and relationships that saw the company being named Queensland Exporter of the Year and Australian Exporter of the Year for the Creative Industries in 2015.
+Alt.vfx is a state-of-the-art post production studio specialising in visual effects, animation and design for film and television, with their work winning many international awards including Cannes Lions, Mobius, Clio, New York Festival and London International awards.
+With headquarters in Brisbane, and additional studios in Sydney and Melbourne, Alt has also expanded into North America with the opening of an LA studio in 2017, capitalising on the kind of global work and relationships that saw the company being named Queensland Exporter of the Year and Australian Exporter of the Year for the Creative Industries in 2015.
 Mr Takada was named the Business Person of the Year at the Brisbane Lord Mayor's Multicultural Awards for Business - 2014 and is currently one of the Board members of the Lord Mayor's Creative Brisbane Advisory Board.